Quantinuum/tket2/DEVELOPMENT.md

 - `ImportError: cannot import name 'metadata' from 'tket._tket' (.../tket/_tket.abi3.so)` when running python tests.

-  The rust bindings need to be recompiled.
+  The Rust bindings need to be recompiled.
 Run `uv run maturin develop` to recompile them manually or use `just test-python` instead of `pytest` to do it automatically.

 - `ValueError: Missing 'project' metadata table in configuration` when running `maturin develop`.